MeloveGupta/MeloveGupta/README.md

-# Hi there, I’m Melove Gupta!
+# Hi, I’m Melove Gupta!

 I’m a Computer Science student with a passion for crafting interactive Web Experiences and Intelligent Tools.
 I thrive on turning Ideas into Reality, whether it’s building a Voice‑Controlled AI Assistant that listens and responds to your commands or developing engaging browser games from scratch.